RSS

 2023

-Tianlong-2 became the first coal-fueled rocket
+Tianlong-2 became the first coal-fired rocket

 On May 23, 2023, the Chinese Aerospace Scientific and Technical Corporation announced that a rocket Tianlong-2 a private company Space Pioneer had become the world's first carrier to run on coal-derived aviation kerosene.